 Historically, women are vulnerable due to wage gap and unpaid housework.
 Most also work in areas at risk of environmental disasters.
 In fact, most of the Zero Waste community see it as part of ecofeminism.

 This brings the whole Zero Waste Movement to a feminine slant.
 Countless studies show that environment-friendly behavior are seen as feminine.
 So men are more likely to donate to organizations with masculine-looking logos.
-For instance, an 2016 study found men are more likely to litter, Next, they leave a larger carbon footprint.
+For instance, a 2016 study found men are more likely to litter.
+Next, they leave a larger carbon footprint.
 They also feel less responsible about environmental impacts than women.
 Therefore, they protect their masculine ego in the face of a female-dominated movement.

 The Truth about the Zero Waste Movement

 Social media will never be a suitable representation of zero wasters.
 Because having access to internet alone is a matter of privilege.
 Possibly male zero wasters don’t have the time to post.
 After all, they have demanding work hours.